23. Electric circuits

 Current describes the flow of electric charge through a circuit.
 Current flows in a circuit when there is a complete path including a voltage source.
 Using a battery, this means there must be a complete path between the positive and negative ends of the battery.

-The part of an atom that is capable of moving through a conductor is the electrons.
+The parts of an atom that are capable of moving through a conductor are the electrons.
 Electrons will flow in a closed path.
 Because an electron has a negative charge, electrons will be attracted to the positive end of a battery.
 Electron flow therefore goes from negative to positive in a circuit.

-Current has a symbol of the capital letter I. The units used for current are amps (A), short for amperes.
+Current has a symbol of the capital letter I. The units used for current is the amp (A), short for ampere.
 One amp is equal to one coulomb per second.
 This means that one amp of current is equal to one coulomb of charge moving past a given point every second.

 Note that current is defined by the movement of positive charge in a circuit.
 We now know that positive charges (protons) do not move freely.
 While this definition is technically incorrect, it has become a standard for scientists and engineers.
 Current flows from positive to negative in a circuit.
 This means that the direction of current is opposite to the direction of electron flow in a circuit.